danijar/ninjax/README.md

 ## Motivation

-Existing neural network libraries for JAX provide modules, but their modules only specify neural graphs and cannot easily implement their own training logic.
-Orchestrating training logic all in one place, outside of the modules, is fine for simple code bases.
-But it becomes a problem when there are mnay modules with their own training logic and optimizers.
+Existing deep learning libraries for JAX provide modules, but those modules only specify neural networks and cannot easily implement training logic.
+Orchestrating training all in one place, outside of the modules, is fine for simple code bases.
+But it becomes a problem when there are many modules with their own training logic and optimizers.

 Ninjax solves this problem by giving each `nj.Module` full read and write access to its state.
 This means modules can have `train()` functions to